DeepTubeAdmin/DeepTubeRepo/social-media-integration-plan.md

-# DeepTube.co Social Media Integration Plan
+# DeepTubeAI.com Social Media Integration Plan

-This document outlines the implementation plan for optimizing DeepTube.co videos for direct playback on social media platforms.
+This document outlines the implementation plan for optimizing DeepTubeAI.com videos for direct playback on social media platforms.
 All changes should be implemented in a dedicated production branch without affecting the test environment.

 ## Production Branch Setup